Fall off the map and in love

 There are boutique businesses in historic bluestone buildings.
 Markets sell produce made using antique presses and grindstone “technology.”
 From olive oil to saltbush lamb, Clare Valley produce is not just about fancy branding.

-The Clare Valley, full of wonderful surprises.
+The Clare Valley is full of wonderful surprises.

 Discover the Clare Valley's wine and pioneering heritage.
 Plan your holiday with the Clare Valley Visitor Guide.
 It features information about the region's wineries, accommodation, tours, national parks, cycling trails, events and more.